ajahne/blog/_posts/2018-09-16-one-on-one-meeting-dos-and-donts-part1.md

 > For to-dos and tasks, find another meeting or another way to communicate status

 In my experience, most one-on-one meetings begin as a catchup meeting ("how's the week been?") followed by an immediate run down of tasks.
 In the beginning it works: its easy, it covers objectives, outlines deliverables, and makes sure everyone is "on the same page".
-When I first started having 1-1s, this is what I did.
+When I first started having one-on-ones, this is what I did.

 **Do not do this type of meeting.**